voidref/gfxCardStatus/README.md

 # noNvidia
-by Cody Krieger
+by Alan Westbrook

-noNvidia is an open-source menu bar application for OS X that allows users of dual GPU MacBook Pros to monitor the status of, and switch between said GPUs.
+noNvidia is an open-source menu bar application for OS X that forces the integrated graphics to always be run.

 ## License

 Licensed under the New BSD License.

+Copyright (c) Alan Westbrook
+Some rights reserved.

+This software is based on gfxCardStatus by Cody Krieger.

 Copyright (c) 2010-2012, Cody Krieger
 All rights reserved.